-Students in the Cross Continent program study throughout Duke's global network in the United Arab Emirates, India, Russia, China, as well as on Duke's main campus in Durham, North Carolina.
-This program is one-of-a-kind, with a format that makes it one of the best alternatives to a traditional MBA program—plus, you don't have to quit your job to pursue it!
+Students in the Cross Continent program study throughout Duke's global network in China, Chile, India, Russia, and on Duke's main campus in Durham, North Carolina.
+This program is one-of-a-kind, with a format that makes it one of the best alternatives to a traditional MBA program—plus, you don't have to quit your job to pursue it.

 - Program Length:

 6 terms (with an optional 7th term for a concentration)

 Short in-person residency sessions followed by longer distance learning periods.
 Approximately 40% of the teaching is done face-to-face.

 - Residencies (in order) for the Class of 2015: